-The Maine DEP will review this SWMP and determine if the Town is controlling pollutants to the "Maximum Extent Practicable".
+The Maine DEP will review this SWMP and determine if the Town is controlling pollutants to the "Maximum Extent Practicable."
 The term "Maximum Extent Practicable" is defined in the Clean Water Act.
 The term means available and feasible considering cost, existing technology, and logistics based on the overall purpose of the project.
 Effectively, the Town is allowed to consider these concepts as they select BMPs to meet permit requirements, but the Maine DEP decides if the Town is meeting the "Maximum Extent Practicable" standard.

-The SWMP is not an enforceable document; therefore, some flexibility is built in to the BMPs to allow communities to engage in an adaptive management approach to mitigating or eliminating the discharge of pollutants to and from its regulated small MS4.
-This allows the Town to adjust BMPs throughout the permit cycle, if needed, based on evaluations of their effectiveness, changing conditions, specific local concerns, or changes in other factors.
+The SWMP is not an enforceable document; however, some of its elements are enforceable as identified in the Town's permittee-specific DEP Order contained in Appendix B. Some flexibility is built in to the SWMP to allow communities to engage in an adaptive management approach to mitigating or eliminating the discharge of pollutants to and from its regulated small MS4.
+This approach enables the Town to adjust the SWMP and BMPs throughout the permit cycle, if needed, based on evaluations of their effectiveness, changing conditions, specific local concerns, or changes in other factors.
 Some SWMP Modifications require Maine DEP review and approval and public comment.
 Sections 1.6 and 1.8 describe the requirements associated with modifying the SWMP.